nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

    :align: left
    :target: #

-It contains :ref:`project-view-projects-menu` in the system bar to manage multiple projects, :ref:`project-view-project-navigation-sidebar`, :ref:`project-view-project-bar` and content for :ref:`project-view-project-subpages`.
+It contains a:ref:`project-view-projects-menu` in the system bar to manage multiple projects, a :ref:`project-view-project-navigation-sidebar`, a :ref:`project-view-project-bar` and content for :ref:`project-view-project-subpages`.

 If you want to explore the network activity of the project, you have to start the simulation before (|see| :ref:`usage-basic-simulate-networks`).